 Women’s Core Bamboo Baselayer

-Next up is the Women’s Core Bamboo Baselayer.
-Coming into the cooler winter months, a base layer is something really worth considering.
-Bamboo has long been known for its sustainability, as a material, and for it’s warmth and moisture wicking properties.
-It sounds like a perfect baselayer.
-Featuring the ability to keep you warm in the cold and cool in the warmth, it is an all year round top.
-It has flat lock stitching and this is supposed to make it non-abrasive.
-It protects against UV and bamboo is naturally odour resistant.
+As we approach the winter months, a base layer is something really worth considering.
+Bamboo has long been known for its sustainability as a material and for its warmth and moisture-wicking properties.
+Featuring the ability to keep you warm in the cold and cool in the warmth makes it the perfect material for a baselayer.
+It features flatlock stitching and which makes it non-abrasive and prevents chafing and rubbing.
+Bamboo also protects against UV and is naturally odour resistant.

-The Polaris range are true to size, so if you refer a looser fit, simply size up.
+The Polaris range is true to size so if you prefer a looser fit simply size up.
 In cooler months you can wear this top under a jersey and in summer just wear it by itself.
 At £21.99, the price tag won’t break the bank and it is worth every penny.
-I found it warm, comfortable and it washed really well every single time.
+I found it warm, comfortable, and it washed really well every single time.

-The Mica Jersey is a perfect winter companion.
-A long sleeved jersey, with a windproof front panel, it is sure to keep you warm.
-It is a soft shell cycling top (almost jacket like) with a brushed inside for extra warmth.
+The Mica Jersey is a perfect winter training companion.
+It is a long sleeved jersey with a windproof front panel so it is sure to keep you warm in colder temperatures.
+It is a softshell cycling top (almost jacket-like) with a brushed inside for extra warmth.

-I found the top to be really true to size and it has some wiggle room underneath too, for extra layers.
+I found the top to be true to size with some extra room to wear layers underneath.
 The material is Thermastretch, and it really does allow for a great range of movement without the jersey budging or clumping up.
-Once it is on and you are on the bike, leaning into the drops or siting up on the hoods, you never feel restricted.
+Once it is on and you are on the bike, leaning into the drops or sitting up on the hoods, you never feel restricted.

-When it comes to a jersey, fit and warmth are very important.
-The Mica covers both of these with ease.
-It has three rear pockets, one with a velcro tab for extra security.
-These are large and deep enough for all of your essentials.
+When it comes to a jersey, fit and warmth are very important and the Mica covers both of these with ease.
+It has three rear pockets, one of which has a velcro tab for extra security, and they are all large and deep enough for all of your essentials.
 There is enough reflective piping for you to feel visible in the darker evenings too.
-Soft to touch, the brushed inner really gives the jersey a feeling of warmth and the fabric just feels thick and good quality.
+Soft to touch, the brushed inner really gives the jersey a feeling of warmth and the fabric feels like quality.

 The price point is £59.99, which may seem a little on the high side.
-However, for everything this offers, like other similar jerseys of this quality, the price is very much middle of the range, for a top quality winter essential.
+However, considering everything this jersey offers and comparing it to its competitors, the price is very much middle of the range.

 Women’s 3/4 Contour Tights

-Finally, the Women’s 3/4 Contour Tights.
-These are high performance tights that will allow for many hours in the saddle with no discomfort.
-I found them very comfortable indeed.
-They feature a Coolmax pad, which is antibacterial, dense enough to provide support where needed and breathable.
+These are high-performance tights that will allow for many hours in the saddle with no discomfort.
+They feature a Coolmax pad which is antibacterial and dense enough to provide support where needed and breathable.
 I can’t stress how lovely it was for a pad to not end up feeling sweaty quickly.
-Of course it happens over time, but the important thing is that it works and keeps sweat away, which this one does.

-The tights themselves have a cross over waistband, which makes them easy to put on and they look great.
-The pull everything in and it all stays there too, making them great for long distance rides.
-The contoured fit makes them women specific and they take into account that women come in different shapes, which I loved.
+The tights themselves have a crossover waistband which makes them easy to put on and they look great too.
+The contoured fit makes them female-specific and they take into account that women come in different shapes, which I love.
 The tights have reflective detail for added visibility too.
-I found them really easy to wear and they worked really well.
-Living up to claims is something Polaris seem to do.
-Priced at £39.99, they are a mid range tight, perfect for spring to autumn.
+Priced at £39.99, they are a mid-range tights, perfect for spring to autumn.

-Overall, the kit I tested worked extremely well.
-The price of the entire outfit is very reasonable.
-Polaris have seriously taken into account the needs of women with this range, and this is to be commended.
-They don't assume that every female cyclist is a pro athlete.
-They consider that we are all shapes and sizes and this is reflected in their kit design.
+Overall, the kit I tested worked extremely well and the price of the entire outfit is very reasonable.
+Polaris has really taken into account the needs of female cyclists with this range and this is to be commended.
+They don't assume that every female cyclist is a pro athlete; they consider that we are all shapes and sizes and this is reflected in their kit design.